laconiajs/website/docs/guides/retrieving-secrets.md

 Laconia encourages you to define the path to your SSM secret string from AWS Lambda environment variables.
-This is important as your application code must not change regardless of where your secret is stored, for example if you are migrating your secrets to AWS Secrets manager.
+This is important as your application code must not change regardless of where your secret is stored, for example, if you are migrating your secrets to AWS Secrets manager.

 ## Retrieving secrets from SSM